CFVD-FM

-CFVD-FM, also known as Horizon 95,5 and Plaisir 95,5, is a French language hot adult contemporary radio station that operates at 95.5 FM in Dégelis, Quebec, Canada.
+CFVD-FM is a French language Hot adult contemporary radio station that operates at 95.5 FM in Dégelis, Quebec, Canada.

-Created by Radio Dégelis Inc., the station was licensed in 1978 at 1370 kHz AM with a transmitter of 1000 watts, and was licensed to convert to FM in 1994.
+Created by Radio Dégelis Inc., the station was licensed in 1978 at 1370 kHz with a transmitter of 1000 watts, and was licensed to convert to FM in 1994.

 CFVD-FM applied twice to the CRTC, in 2006 and 2010, to add an FM transmitter at Rivière-du-Loup, Quebec which would operate at 102.5 MHz; they were denied both times.

 To highlight its 30th anniversary, the station took on the name Horizon FM in 2008.

 In 2012 the station was acquired by a group called Attraction Radio, who later morphed into Arsenal Media.
-Since 2021 Arsenal Media has incorporated the station in its Plaisir branding, which designates pop and nostalgia-oriented content.
+Since 2021 Arsenal Media has incorporated the station in its Plaisir branding until 2025 it switched to O network in April 2025, which designates pop and nostalgia-oriented content.

 Transmitters

 Those transmitters were installed in 1983 and 1985 respectively.
 In 1983 the station established a repeater in Cabano, CFVD-FM-1; at 102.7 MHz and 50 watts; this repeater closed down after the core station migrated from AM to FM.